Host and hostess clubs: Snack bars

 A "snack bar" (スナックバー, sunakku bā), "snack" for short, refers to a kind of hostess bar.
 It is an alcohol-serving bar that employs female staff to serve and flirt with male customers.
-Although they do not charge an entry fee (and often have no set prices on their menus), they usually either have an arbitrary charge or charge a set hourly fee plus a "bottle charge".
-(Customers purchase a bottle in their own name, and it is kept for future visits.)
+Although they do not charge an entry fee (and often have no set prices on their menus), they usually charge either an arbitrary fee or a set hourly fee plus a "bottle charge", by which customers purchase a bottle in their own name, which is kept for future visits.

 Venues outside Japan

-Hostess bars are also found in other east Asian countries, and in Hawaii, Guam, California, and British Columbia.
+Hostess bars are also found in other East Asian countries, as well as in Hawaii, Guam, California, and British Columbia.
 In Hawaii, approximately half of Oahu's 300 bars are licensed as hostess bars.

 Some bars in Thailand label themselves as hostess bars; these are loosely related to the East Asian practice, although they are essentially go-go bars that do not feature dancing.

 Host clubs

 Japan

 A host club (ホストクラブ, hosuto kurabu) has female customers pay for male company.
-Host clubs are typically found in more populated areas of Japan, and are numerous in Tokyo districts such as Kabukichō, and Osaka's Umeda and Namba.
+Host clubs are typically found in more densely populated areas of Japan.
+They are numerous in Tokyo districts such as Kabukichō, and in Osaka's Umeda and Namba.
 Customers are typically wives of rich men, women working as hostesses in hostess clubs, or sex workers.

 The first host club was opened in Tokyo in 1966.
 In 1996, the number of Tokyo host clubs was estimated to be 200, and a night of non-sexual entertainment could cost US$500–600.
 Professor Yoko Tajima of Hosei University explained the phenomenon by Japanese men's lack of true listening to the problems of women, and by women's desire to take care of a man and be loved back.

 Young women lured to "malicious" host clubs can rack up large debts; some of them turn to prostitution to pay them back.
 Habitually, the store also co-signs for the customer's debts with the host.
 These schemes have become a problem in Japan, and some stores have banned them.
-Host clubs are classified as food and entertainment establishments and regulated by the Businesses Affecting Public Morals Regulation Act, prohibiting any form of sexual contact between employees and customers.
+Host clubs are classified as food and entertainment establishments.
+They are regulated by the Businesses Affecting Public Morals Regulation Act, which prohibits any form of sexual contact between employees and customers.
 Any club found violating its permitted activities can have its business license suspended.
-At some insufficiently monitored establishments people unable to pay bar bills have been forced into coerced sex work and sex trafficking.
+At some insufficiently monitored establishments, people unable to pay bar bills have been forced into coerced sex work and sex trafficking.